 - Electromagnetic fields

-- Work in high or low pressure environments
+- Work in high- or low-pressure environments

-When you’re considering your industrial hygiene program, it’s not just monitoring for chemical exposures.
+When you’re developing your industrial hygiene program, it’s not just monitoring for chemical exposures.
 While that is a big component, you need to be thinking of other elements, how they relate, and then determine if they should be brought into your program.
 To learn more about starting an industrial hygiene program, click the button below to watch our webinar, Planning and Executing a Successful Industrial Hygiene Program.